KxSystems/kafka/README.md

 1. Make sure you have `QHOME` set as an environment variable.

+2. If your librdkafka install is not located in `$HOME/include` as defaulted by the above instructions set `KAFKA_ROOT` environment variable to the appropriate include location.

-2. Run the following set of commands to set up the system as outlined
+3. Run the following set of commands to set up the system as outlined

 ```bash
 // in kfk source folder